CoMusion: Towards Consistent Stochastic Human Motion Prediction via Motion Diffusion

-\textbf{Implementation details.} We implement the transformer-based module $F(y_t, t)$ using 8 transformer encoder layers with latent dimension 512 and dropout ratio 0.1.
-Both the time step $t$ embedding and the positional encoding are sinusoidal.
+We train \name~as a 10-step DM with standard DDPM \cite{DBLP:conf/nips/HoJA20} sampling.
+We implement $F(y_t, t)$ using 8 Transformer encoder layers with a latent dimension of 512.
 We use a 2-layer MLP to project the time step embedding to the transformer dimension.
-The GCN-based refinement module $R(x, \Tilde{y}_0)$ consists of 3 learning stages, each of which contains 2 GCN-based learning blocks.
+The GCN-based refinement module $R(x, \Tilde{y}_0)$ consists of 3 blocks, each of which contains 2 GCN layers with a latent dimension of 256.
 The latent dimension and the dropout ratio of the refinement module are 256 and 0.5.

-Adam~\cite{DBLP:journals/corr/KingmaB14}~is used as the optimizer for all experiments, with 0.0001 as the initial learning rate.
-For both datasets, the model is trained for 500 epochs with a batch size of 64, and the learning rate is multiplied by $0.99$ after the 200$^{th}$ epoch.
-We use NVIDIA V100 GPUs for all experiments.
+Adam~\cite{DBLP:journals/corr/KingmaB14} is used for all experiments with 0.0001 as the initial learning rate.
+For both datasets, \name~is trained for 500 epochs, and the learning rate starts to decay after the 200$^{th}$ epoch.
+More implementation details can be found in the supplementary material.